 The Companies are managed by the Octopus Quoted Smaller Companies Team, which includes some of the most experienced AIM-focused fund managers in the market.
-Every year, the team conducts more than 650 face-to-face meetings with AIM companies and collectively the team has over 100 years' worth of investment experience.
+In the 12 months to 31 July 2020, the team conducted more than 750 face-to-face meetings with AIM companies and collectively the team has over 132 years' worth of investment experience.